 When the snow comes down, take to the District’s most well-known hill – yes, Capitol Hill – for a once-in-a-lifetime, congressionally backed sledding experience.
 Kids and thrill-seekers can continue down different slopes in DC at Rock Creek Park.
 Bring your sled to the corner of Connecticut Avenue and Calvert Street, where steep hills descend from the nearby Omni Shoreham Hotel all the way down to the park.
 Great views of the Taft Bridge add to a majestic wintery scene.
 Georgetown’s Book Hill also pairs your need for speed with stunning views of the city’s oldest neighborhood.

 Peak your interest: True speed demons will want to check out DC’s highest point, Fort Reno, in Upper Northwest.

-Go figure: Located near Nationals Park in Capitol Riverfront, the Canal Park ice rink sets itself apart from its two other rinks with a figure eight-style track.
+Go figure: Located near Nationals Park in Capitol Riverfront, the Canal Park ice rink sets itself apart from other rinks with a figure eight-style track.
 The rink boasts another snow day bonus: nearby beer-friendly diversions, including Gordon Biersch and Bluejacket Brewery.

 When the temperatures dip and the snow starts to fall, plenty of DC bars and restaurants heat up with fireplaces, outdoor fire pits and crackling wood-fired ovens.
 Each and every one of these restaurants is a prime spot for getting cozy, so shake off the brr of winter and warm up with an open fire and dishes and drinks sure to satisfy the appetite.